2026-04-04

 curl http://localhost:11434/api/tags

 You should see a JSON response with your available models.
 If you just installed Ollama, the list will be empty — that's fine.
+For a full walkthrough, see our complete Ollama installation guide for Mac.

 Step 2: Pull a Coding Model